Best Practices for Structuring IVR Menus in Bank Industry

 Use a list of common choices to display options often relevant to customers (such as check-banking, customer service line, and transfer funds).

-Prioritize Options Based on Behaviour:
+Prioritize Options Based on Behavior

 Customers tend to use the same options repeatedly for their exact needs.
 Use surveys or other research methods to determine what customers do most often or at least some of their everyday needs.
 For instance, if the bank is aware that customers typically utilize a specific option for balance inquiries or fund transfers between accounts, it should display those options within a single menu item.

-Make it Simple:
+Make it Simple

 It is easy for Customers to Understand What’s Being Offered.
 Make sure your IVR menu is easy to follow.
 Eliminate unnecessary options or steps that may confuse customers.
 For example, when the system already stores the amount, avoid asking customers to input their account number and instead, instruct them to press a key like “0” or “1” for their desired option.